aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xml-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to ODS in Android via Java" h2="Transform XML to ODS within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XML to ODS conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XML to XLSX.
-Secondly, you can convert XLSX to ODS by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+Integrating XML to ODS conversion feature within your android applications can be beneficial in many ways.
+ODS is an open document format which is used to store spreadsheets, charts, presentations and word processing documents.
+It is an open standard which is supported by many applications.
+Therefore, converting XML to ODS can help you to make your data more accessible and compatible with different applications.

+<h2>How Aspose.Total helps for xml to ods conversion</h2>
+Aspose.Total for Android via Java is a powerful suite of APIs which can help you to convert XML to ODS.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.
+Firstly, you can use Aspose.PDF for Android via Java to convert XML to XLSX.
+Secondly, you can use Aspose.Cells for Android via Java to convert XLSX to ODS.
+Both APIs are easy to use and provide a wide range of features which can help you to convert XML to ODS quickly and efficiently.
+Moreover, Aspose.Total for Android via Java is a cost-effective solution which can help you to save time and money.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}